-2015 Compensation Program Overview
+2016 Compensation Program Overview

-The Company reinforced the alignment between pay and performance with our executive compensation programs and compensation award levels for 2015.
+The Company continued to reinforce the alignment between pay and performance with our executive compensation programs and compensation award levels for 2016.

-In recognition of the current global industry downturn, the Compensation Committee gave prudent consideration in developing target 2015 compensation opportunities for our Named Executive Officers.
+In recognition of the continuing global industry downturn, the Compensation Committee gave prudent consideration in developing target 2016 compensation opportunities for our Named Executive Officers.
 Working closely with our independent compensation consultant, the following executive compensation actions were implemented for our Named Executive Officers: